StrasserNiklas/SoftwareDeployment/Lab1/README.md

+The ARM template (azuredeploy.json) creates an Azure storage account and a node web app using parameters (azuredeploy.parameters.json).

 To use the template, the Azure CLI must be installed (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and you have to be logged into Azure using the command "az login".

 The resource group and the files have to be in the path the command is executed.